stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 For LambdaMOO Pavel developed the moo coding language (unnamed but referred to generally as "moo code") into a significantly more powerful and sophisticated programming language than MOO.
-White has been quite clear that he credits Pavel with doing major work and considers LambdaMOO to be Pavel's baby.
+Ghond/White has been quite clear that he credits Pavel with doing major work and considers LambdaMOO to be Pavel's baby.

-MOO and LambdaMOO's code are entirely unrelated to TinyMUD and similar, but it was philosophically descended from TInyMUD, in that it emphasized the social aspect, and users being able to build "live" in the MOO, via in-MOO commands.
+MOO and LambdaMOO's code are entirely unrelated to TinyMUD and similar, but it was philosophically descended from TinyMUD, in that it emphasized the social aspect, and users being able to build "live" in the MOO, via in-MOO commands.

 LambdaMOO enables regular users to program in the MOO.
-To do this, you need to have the MOO object that represents your player character be programmer enabled, this is done by setting a flag on your player object; this flag is referred to as the "programmer bit", just an object property that is set to the value 1 to enable it.
+To do this, you need to have the MOO object that represents your player character be programmer enabled.
+This is done by setting a flag on your player object; this flag is referred to as the "programmer bit", just an object property that is set to the value 1 to enable it.
 LambdaMOO is profligate in handing out programmer bits.
 Some MOOs are not.

 Most people refer to the underlying server of LambdaMOO as simply "MOO".

 Ghondarl's original MOO is pretty much nonexistent at this point.

 #### Servers and DBs and Cores